-How Cate Searle, Health and Social Care solicitor, helped a client recover the full cost of her mother’s care at home package after a NHS Continuing Healthcare (NHS CHC) appeal.
+How Cate Searle, Health and Social Care solicitor, based in our Brighton office, helped a client recover the full cost of her mother’s care at home package after a NHS Continuing Healthcare (NHS CHC) appeal.

-Anna is Health & Welfare Deputy and Attorney for Finances for her mother, Ethel.
+Anna is Health & Welfare Deputy and Attorney for Finances for her mother, Ethel, who lived at home in South West England.

 Ethel has advanced dementia and physical health problems.
 She had a live-in carer, but as her behaviour could be challenging, she also required a second carer for part of every day and sometimes at night.